That’s my rig there to the left, along with the makings of one of my favorite go-to recipes.

 Here are some tips if you decide to give it a try:

 * Keep in mind, a juicer is different than a squeezer or blender like you would use with oranges or bananas.
-A juicer spins very quick and shreds the micro-nutrients from the fiber to provide a powerful drink without all that extra fiber.
-The idea is that you could never get that volume of nutrients if you had to also eat all of that fiber.
+A juicer spins very quickly and shreds the micro-nutrients from the fiber to provide a powerful drink without all that extra fiber.
+The idea is that you could never get that volume of nutrients if you had to eat all of that fiber.

 * Lots of folks talk about starting with a juice cleanse.
 The idea is to get all the junk and toxins out of the body so the new healthy lifestyle can provide the most benefits.
-I’ve done both where I would take a cleanse period, or just a multi-day fast with nothing but water to reset my system.
+I’ve done both, where I would take a cleanse period, or just a multi-day fast with nothing but water to reset my system.
 You can probably just find what works well for you.

 * You’ll want to come up with a system for storing and cleaning the juicer, as well as for buying and preparing the veggy’s.
 This can seem daunting at first, but if you stick with it you will find a system that develops and everything moves much faster.
 At first it will be a lot going on and you may question how storing and dealing with all that produce will be sustainable, but it gets a lot easier once you find a rhythm.

 * Chew your juice.
 I heard this from Jay Kordich back in the beginning.
-Our bodies require saliva to break down and digest the nutrients, and if you just pound your drink down like your shotgunning a beer it will put all those live nutrients right to your stomach without much aid in digestion, which can cause some stomach cramps or less than ideal absorption.
+Our bodies require saliva to break down and digest the nutrients, and if you just pound your drink down it will put all those live nutrients right to your stomach without much aid in digestion, which can cause some stomach cramps or less than ideal absorption.
 I drink mine at about the pace most people would drink a glass of wine.
 And I chew every sip for a couple seconds (just try it, you’ll see what I mean).

 * Vary the juices so you get a variety of nutrients.
 Many folks have a go-to drink that they have almost every day, but it’s fun and beneficial to mix it up.
 Juicing too many carrots for instance could theoretically turn your skin a tinge of orange.
 It never happened to me but I’ve heard of it happening.
 I don’t think it’s harmful but no one wants to look like an Oompa Loompa…

 * Go organic when you can.
-Even though you wash everything you juice thoroughly it’s good to minimize pesticides and GMO’s along the way.
+Even though you wash everything you juice thoroughly, it’s good to minimize pesticides and GMO’s along the way.

 A couple other key things to remember: